ryanmcdermott/birdseed/README.md

 # Birdseed
 ## What is it?
-`birdseed` is a utility to seed Python's random number generator with the first tweet it finds from Twitter's search API for a given search query.
+`birdseed` is a utility to create pseudo and/or "real" random numbers from tweets based on a particular search query over Twitter's API.
 Use Twitter's noise to your advantage!

 ## What else?
-This is for fun, it's not secure.
-Don't use it in production :)
+**This is for fun.
+It's not secure.
+Don't use it in production :)**

+It can be run in two modes: `real=True` and `real=False`.
+Real mode is default.

+When run in real mode, `birdseed` will get up to 100 tweets for a particular search query, compute a hash for each tweet, and store these in a list.
+When the user calls `birdseed_instance.random()` the last hash will be popped off the hashes list.
+When the list of hashes is 0, Twitter's API will be called again for the given search query. *There's no guarantee though that tweets coming back are new and were not previously hashed and popped off.
+Ideally, use a search query with lots of entropy (something short like a single character: 'a', 'e', 'i', 'o', 'u')*

+When run in non-real (pseudo) mode, `birdseed` will seed Python's random number generator with the first tweet it finds for the given search query.

+The hash algorithm used is SHA224, with an input vector of the text of the tweet, the Twitter handle, and the timestamp.

 ## Requirements
 Python 2.7+ or Python 3.3+, pip, and Twitter App credentials